Fix Windows 11 Blue Screen of Death Error (BSOD) [2023]

 • Search for system restore in the Windows search bar and click on it. search-system-restore

-• Click on Create a restore point. windows-11-system-restore
+• Click on System Restore. windows-11-system-restore

 • Click on Finish.